Kreator (1983-present) is a Thrash Metal band from Essen, Germany.

 Terrible Cerainty (1987), After The Attack (1987), Extreme Aggression (1989) and Coma Of Souls (1990) saw the last gasps of their take-no-prisoners approach.
 The former also saw Frank Blackfire (ex-Sodom) replace Jorg on guitar.
 1992's Renewal saw a marked change in their style in an effort to compete with the splintering and hugely competitive Thrash genre; their lyrics, which traditionally have dealt with the darker aspects of life, would also evolve.
 Cause For Conflict (1995)was another attempt at a more Industrial grinding style.
 Its contribution to their resume was Christian Geisler joining on bass and Joe Cangelosi joining on drums, replacing Fioretti and "Ventor" respectively.

 Scenarios Of Violence (1996) saw them return after a four-year hiatus.
-It was clear by now, however, that their creative inspirations had passed them, and the following year's Outcast (1997) attempted a Sepultura-style sound and still managed to fail.
-Outcast also saw them jump labels to 'Gun' and see Tommy Vetterli (ex-Coroner) replace Frank Gosdzik.
+It was clear by now, however, that their creative inspirations had passed them, and the following year's Outcast (1997) attempted a Sepultura-style sound that still managed to fail.
+Outcast also saw Kreator jump labels to 'Gun' and see Tommy Vetterli (ex-Coroner) replace Frank Gosdzik.
 Another label jump, this time to 'Drakkar', got Endorama released in 1999.
 Endorama saw a new interest of sorts in the band as they drifted back toward their original style.
 The follow-up compilation Voices Of Transgression (1999) would try to capitalize on this, while Violent Revolution (2001) would continue with this formula on the 'SPV' label, and see Sami Yli-Sirino join on guitars.
 Enemy Of God (2003) and Hordes Of Chaos (2009) would follow.